What is it like to spend a day on Daufuskie?

 What Can I Bring On Board with Me?

-Anything you can carry on is free.
-Any luggage or other items that you cannot carry on by yourself may be left on the loading platform and the crew will load them into the ferry’s large enclosed blue baggage carts.
+The crew will load the luggage that you do not carry with you into the ferry’s large enclosed blue baggage carts.
 A luggage handling service fee (similar to an equivalent valet gratuity) will be due and payable to the crew at the time that your items are loaded into the baggage carts.

 How Do I Purchase Tickets